Posted Sat Mar 2 12:56PM

 If you're applying to become an iStock exclusive, you will need to remove your files for the relevant media from all other sites before submitting your application.
 Some other agencies may lock your files for six months, so it's important to think ahead.
 If you have any issues applying for exclusivity, please open a Contributor Relations support ticket.

-Some of the benefits of being an exclusive contributor include being able to submit work to the Vetta and Agency collections, your files sell for more credits as well as earning a much greater percentage royalty.
+Some of the benefits of being an exclusive contributor include being able to submit work to the higher priced collections, including the Vetta collection.
+Your files sell for more credits as well as earning a much greater percentage royalty.
 The Best Match has historically favoured exclusive work too, so your files may also gain some prominence in that.

-Any Photo+ files will convert to Exclusive+ files, which are also then also made available for sale on the Getty Images site.
-Exclusives can choose which, if any, of their work will be made available on the Partner Program sites.
-Plus you should also have faster inspections, no rejections for keywords and you can attend official lypses as a participant.
+Exclusives can choose which, if any, of their work will be made available on the Partner Program sites, but as of June 2013, new files may not be added to the Partner Program.
+Exclusive contributors also have faster file inspections, no rejections for keywords and you can attend official lypses as a full participant.
 You also gain access to exclusive forums and exclusive creative briefs.

 Posted Wed Mar 6 9:45AM